-All students in pre-K - 12 grade must wear facial coverings during school transportation and while in school hallways and common areas in a school building except during meals.
+All students must wear a facial covering during school transportation.
+The CDC and MDHHS recommends that students wear facial covering while in classrooms and in hallways, and common areas in a school building except during meals.

-- All students in grades K-5 must wear facial coverings unless students remain with their classes throughout the school day and do not come into close contact with students in another class. - All students in grades 6-12 must wear facial coverings while in classrooms. - Facial coverings may be homemade or disposable level-one (basic) grade surgical masks that are appropriate to use as a low barrier for protection, for low-risk, nonsurgical procedures and must cover the student's nose and mouth and be secured under the chin. - Homemade facial coverings must be washed daily. - Disposable facing coverings must be disposed of at the end of each day.
+- Facial coverings may be cloth or disposable level-one (basic) grade surgical masks that are appropriate to use as a low barrier for protection, for low-risk, nonsurgical procedures and must cover the student's nose and mouth and be secured under the chin. - Cloth facial coverings must be washed daily. - Disposable facing coverings must be disposed of at the end of each day.